Golf as a Business Tool

 1. Turning It Into a Sales Meeting

-2. Apologizing Constantly for Your Game
+2. Apologising Constantly for Your Game

 Relax.